 Students can chose to perform the practical work in either of the research groups of the Department of Psychology.
 External projects are possible upon approval (information and approval form can be found on the programme website).

-Many projects require knowledge of either EEG, fMRI, TBS, or HCI analysis!
-We strongly recommend to take either psy170: Neurophysiology, psy270: fMRI Data Analysis, psy280: Transcranial Brain Stimulation, or psy220 Human Computer Interaction prior to the practical project.
+Knowledge of either EEG, fMRI, TBS, or MEG data analysis, or knowledge of HCI or ambulatory assessment methods is essential for most projects offered in the Department of Psychology.
+We strongly recommend to take either psy170: Neurophysiology, psy270: fMRI Data Analysis, psy280: Transcranial Brain Stimulation, psy220: Human Computer Interaction, or psy290: Ambulatory Assessment prior to the practical project.

 It is expected that students have basic knowledge of Matlab programming before starting the practical project.
 This is proven by having passed the exam in Computation in Neuroscience.